The Cosmic Origins of Uranium

 A simple way of viewing the process of plate tectonics - the formation and disposal of oceanic lithosphere - is that this is the mechanism by which the mantle sheds heat.
 Conversely, 'mantle plumes/hot spots' are the way the core sheds heat.
 In terms of total heat loss from the Earth at present, plate activity constitutes about 74%, hot spots account for approximately 9% and radiogenic heat lost directly from the continental crust is some 17%.
 The Earth is well insulated thermally and the heat loss from the surface now can reflect heat generation a considerable time in the past.

 Measurements of heat have led to estimates that the Earth is generating between 30 and 44 terawatts of heat, much of it from radioactive decay.
 Measurements of antineutrinos have provisionally suggested that about 24 TW arises from radioactive decay.
-Professor Bob White provides the more recent figure of 17 TW from radioactive decay in the mantle.
+Professor Bob White provides the more recent figure of 17 TW from radioactive decay in the mantle, and a more recent figure based on geoneutrinos is 20 +/- 8 TW from U-238 and Th-232 decay, plus 4 TW from K-40.
 This compares with 42-44 TW heat loss at the Earth's surface from the deep Earth.
 The balance comes from changes in the core.
+Thus about half the Earth’s total heat flux is from radioactive decay.
 (There is very much greater heat loss arising from incident solar radiation, which is quite distinct.)

 Atmosphere and greenhouse effect, the role of plants